First-Principles Analysis of Chirality-Induced Spin Selectivity at Molecule-Metal Interfaces in Photoemission

 Analogous definitions apply for $\zeta_x$ and $\zeta_y$, or more generally for spin polarization along an arbitrary quantization axis.
 Equivalently, Eq. \eqref{eq:zetaz} can be expressed in density-matrix form as $\mbox{Tr}\left(\rho\sigma_z\right)/\mbox{Tr}\rho$, where $\sigma_z$ is a Pauli matrix and $\rho=\sum_{\rm {i}}\sum_{\rm f'}\ket{\phi_{{\rm i}\to\rm f'}}\bra{\phi_{{\rm i}\to\rm f'}}$ is the spin density matrix of the photoexcited states.
 This formulation has been employed in the analysis of the spin polarization of photoelectrons from nonmagnetic solids and surfaces, including Au.\cite{borstel1982,borstel2-1982,wohlecke1984}

-In this work, we compute both in-plane spin polarizations $\zeta_x^\pm$ and $\zeta_y^\pm$, and the out-of-plane component, $\zeta_z^\pm$, the latter being the quantity most commonly reported in experimental studies.\cite{Kettner2018,Gohler2011} The superscript ``$\pm$'' corresponds to the helicities of circularly polarized light introduced in Eq. \eqref{eq:fprime}.
-As follows from Eqs. \eqref{eq:isz}, all spin polarization components depend explicitly on the kinetic energy $E_{\rm kin}$ of the emitted photoelectrons.
+In this work, we compute both in-plane (parallel to the metal surface in Figure \ref{fig:stru}) spin polarizations $\zeta_x^\pm$ and $\zeta_y^\pm$, and the out-of-plane (along the surface normal in Figure \ref{fig:stru}) component, $\zeta_z^\pm$, the latter being the quantity most commonly reported in experimental studies.\cite{Kettner2018,Gohler2011} The superscript ``$\pm$'' corresponds to the helicities of circularly polarized light (see Supporting Information).
+We also compute $\zeta_z^{\rm LP}$, the out-of-plane spin polarization resulting from linearly polarized incident light.
+As follows from Eq. \eqref{eq:isz}, all spin polarization components depend explicitly on the kinetic energy $E_{\rm kin}$ of the emitted photoelectrons.
 We therefore present $\zeta(E_{\rm kin})$ throughout, noting that the maximum accessible $E_{\rm kin}$ is constrained by energy conservation to $h\nu$ minus the surface work function.
 We evaluate the spin polarization both at the $\Gamma$ point of the surface Brillouin zone and at finite $\mathbf{k}_\parallel$ points away from $\Gamma$.
 The former corresponds to normal-emission PES measurements commonly performed in the literature,\cite{Kettner2018,Gohler2011} although some experiments do report $\mathbf{k}_\parallel$-resolved spin polarization.\cite{baljozovic2023} In all calculations, the first two delta functions in Eq. \eqref{eq:isz} for energy conservation are approximated by Lorentzians: $\delta(x_1-x_2)\approx\gamma/[(x_1-x_2)^2+\gamma^2]$ with $\gamma=0.01$ eV.